pallets/werkzeug/docs/tutorial.rst

         self.redis.incr('click-count:' + short_id)
         return redirect(link_target)

-In this case we will raise :exc:`~werkzeug.exceptions.NotFound` exception by hand if the URL does not exist which will bubble up to the ``dispatch_request`` function and be converted into a default 404 response.
+In this case we will raise a :exc:`~werkzeug.exceptions.NotFound` exception by hand if the URL does not exist, which will bubble up to the ``dispatch_request`` function and be converted into a default 404 response.

 Step 7: Detail View
 -------------------

-The link detail view is very similar, just that we render a template again.
-Additionally to looking up the target we also ask redis for the number of times the link was clicked and let it default to zero if such a key does not yet exist::
+The link detail view is very similar, we just render a template again.
+In addition to looking up the target, we also ask redis for the number of times the link was clicked and let it default to zero if such a key does not yet exist::